-Phil Ortega, October 3, 2013 at B'Nai Shalom in SLC, UT
+Phil Ortega, April 22, 2014 Seattle Chapter Inaugural Gathering at B'Nai Shalom, Children of Peace, Org.

 Shalom Aleichem b'shem Ha'Meschia Yeshua, Peace be unto you in the name of the Messiah Jesus.
-I am honored to be invited to speak tonight here in Salt Lake City!
-Thank you Sister Baker, Officers of B'Nai Shalom and members of the Board, members and guests!
+I am honored to be the speaker at the first Gathering of the Seattle Chapter of B'Nai Shalom, People of Peace!
+I would like to take a moment and introduce to you our Officers and special visitors who are here tonight.

 I have had the joy of electronic communication with many of you and now I have the joy of meeting with you face to face!
 It is amazing what we can do with technology today.
-What would we do without Facebook and Twitter?
+What would we do without Facebook and Twitter or Smart Phones?
 Oh, and let's not forget about blogs!
 For the past 5 years, I have had the privilege of being called as the Young Men's President in two different wards.
 Prior to that, I didn't know what texting was!
-The only way that I can get a response from my young men is to text them.
+The only way that I could get a response from my young men is to text them.
 Not too long ago, I remember saying I would never text!
+Now, my only downfall is autocorrect!